History

 During Key Stage 2 pupils learn about change and continuity in their own area, in Britain and in other parts of the world.
 They look at history in a variety of ways, for example from political, economic, social, religious and cultural perspectives.
 They use different sources of information to help them investigate the past both in depth, using dates and historical vocabulary to describe events, people and developments.
 They also learn that the past can be represented and interpreted in different ways.
 We encourage pupils to critically evaluate historical sources for elements of bias by the end of KS2.

-Pupils have access in class to multimedia resources, such as 3D models, and virtual tours of famous monuments and museums.
-Trips and workshops are organised across the school to ensure children are engaging with the content taught.
+Pupils have access to Trips and workshops are organised across the school to ensure children are engaging with the content taught.

 Knowledge Organisers